 Integrative oncology, or integrative medicine, is the use of complementary, or integrative, therapies along with conventional medicine.
 These therapies work together with standard treatment methods (surgery, chemotherapy, radiation) to treat the patient’s body, mind and spirit.
 Integrative therapies can help with the goals of treatment, treatment of side effects, distress relief, and may help with treatment results and adherence.

-As the need for cancer care rapidly increases, the need for quality, regulated, and responsible cancer support doctors has become critical.
-Naturopathic Oncology has become more and more relevant and sought after in the recent years as it answers questions and provides information regarding non conventional approaches to treat people with cancer.
+As the need for cancer care rapidly increases, the need for quality, regulated, and responsible cancer support doctors have become critical.
+Naturopathic Oncology in Atlanta has become more and more relevant and sought after in recent years as it answers questions and provides information regarding non-conventional approaches to treating people with cancer.